Career Guide

 To become a game warden in Indiana, applicants must meet the Indiana Department of Natural Resources baseline standards:

-Indiana DNR officers must complete a residential conservation officer recruit school.
-Indiana wardens are fully sworn peace officers with arrest authority for wildlife and natural-resource violations statewide.
-The hiring process includes a written exam, physical agility test, oral interview, thorough background investigation, and medical/psychological evaluation.
+Indiana wardens are sworn officers whose arrest authority covers wildlife and natural-resource violations statewide under the Indiana Department of Natural Resources, Law Enforcement Division.
+The demands of residential recruit-school training for patrolling Hoosier reservoirs and Ohio River fisheries shape the daily routine.
+On the credential side, Indiana screens on background and fitness rather than prior college credits; the hiring gauntlet combines a written exam, physical agility test, oral board interview, fingerprint-based background check, and medical/psychological evaluation.
 See our full game warden requirements guide for the universal baseline that applies across all states.

 Verify with the agency: Visit the Indiana Department of Natural Resources, Law Enforcement Division for the official, current requirements before applying.